-26. ARRANGEMENTS WITH OTHER AGENCIES
+25. ARRANGEMENTS WITH OTHER AGENCIES

-26.1.
-From time to time, Council enters in Memorandums of Understanding (MOUs) or other referral arrangements with other agencies about handling Personal or Health Information with respect to specific projects.
+25.1.
+From time to time, Council enters in Memorandums of Understanding (MOUs) or other referral arrangements with other agencies about handling Personal Information with respect to specific projects.
 Each individual arrangement details the impact of the arrangement, and the roles all parties had in the process.

 ARRANGEMENT DESCRIPTION Data Sharing Protocol with NSW Resilience Agreement to share information, including Personal Information, in response to the bushfires that occurred in 2019/2020.
 NSW Resilience requires the data to maintain a list of properties damaged and destroyed within the Cessnock Local Government Area and to assist with facilitating a coordinated outreach and recovery strategy.
-Agreement outlines the categories of Personal Information that may be shared between the parties, its uses and further disclosure, and security measures that the parties are required to implement to ensure the shared Personal Information is securely handled.
-DRIVES Agreement with Transport for NSW Ongoing agreement allowing Council access to information, including Personal Information, held in their Driver and Vehicle Information System ( DRIVES ) containing information relating to NSW motor vehicle registrations and driver licensing.
-The permitted purposes for which Council can access the DRIVES are to ascertain the name and address of a person appeared to have committed an offence under the: Road Rules 2014 (NSW) with respect to restrictions on stopping and parking, traffic control devices and traffic related terms; POEO Act with respect to environmental investigations, notices and offences; LG Act with respect to offences regarding failure to vote, free parking areas, and liability of vehicle owners; Impounding Act 1993 (NSW) with respect to offences concerning impounded items;

-- Companion Animals Act 1998 (NSW) with respect offences against this Act or its regulation; - Biosecurity Act 2015 (NSW) with respect to offences prescribed by the Act or its regulation; - Food Act 2003 (NSW) with respect to offences prescribed by the Act or its regulation; - Public Health Act 2010 (NSW) with respect to offences prescribed by the Act or its regulation; - EP&A Act with respect to offences prescribed by the Act or its regulation.

-In addition to the permitted purposes, the DRIVES Agreement outlines the terms and conditions of this arrangement, including responsibilities of authorised users, and their local and remote access; Council's security standards and confidentiality practices, liability and indemnity, maintenance of privacy, etc; Council's mandatory requirement to demonstrate compliance to Transport for NSW making the continuation of the DRIVES Agreement provisional on Council's successful compliance; immediate suspension of Council's access to the DRIVES for unauthorised use of the information or for any other breach of the DRIVES Agreement

-DA Consultation Protocol with the Hunter Valley Police District of the NSW Police Force

-An agreement to facilitate effective consultation on certain types of development applications, which includes the disclosure of Personal Information within.
+Agreement outlines the categories of Personal Information that may be shared between the parties, its uses and further disclosure, and security measures that the parties are required to implement to ensure the shared Personal Information is securely handled. ence DRIVES Agreement with Transport for NSW Ongoing agreement allowing Council access to information, including Personal Information, held in their Driver and Vehicle Information System ( DRIVES ) containing information relating to NSW motor vehicle registrations and driver licensing.
+The permitted purposes for which Council can access the DRIVES are to ascertain the name and address of a person appeared to have committed an offence under the: Road Rules 2014 (NSW) with respect to restrictions on stopping and Accountability and Excellence parking, traffic control devices and traffic related terms; POEO Act with respect to environmental investigations, notices and nd E> offences; LG Act with respect to offences regarding failure to vote, free parking areas, and liability of vehicle owners; y aı PSUP Act with respect to offences concerning items taken into possession by Council; bilit Companion Animals Act 1998 (NSW) with respect offences against this Act or its regulation; inta Biosecurity Act 2015 (NSW) with respect to offences prescribed by the Act or its regulation; соп Food Act 2003 (NSW) with respect to offences prescribed by the Act or its regulation; Public Health Act 2010 (NSW) with respect to offences prescribed by the Act or its regulation; ork, EP&amp;A Act with respect to offences prescribed by the Act or its regulation.
+Integrity, Respect, Teamwork, .
+In addition to the permitted purposes, the DRIVES Agreement outlines the terms and conditions of this arrangement, including responsibilities of authorised users, and their local and remote access; Council's security standards and confidentiality practices, liability and indemnity, maintenance of privacy, etc; Council's mandatory requirement to demonstrate compliance to Transport for NSW making the continuation of the DRIVES Agreement spect, provisional on Council's successful compliance; immediate suspension of Council's access to the DRIVES for unauthorised use of the information or for any other breach of the DRIVES Agreement ty, Res DA Consultation Protocol with the Hunter Valley Police District of An agreement to facilitate effective consultation on certain types of development applications, which includes the disclosure of Personal Information within.
 The Protocol outlines the procedure for consultation.

-In accordance with section 4.15 of the EP&A Act, Council is required to consider and implement Crime Prevention Through Environmental Design (CPTED) principles when assessing development applications and consultation on crime prevention with the District meets this requirement.
+Integrit the NSW Police Force In accordance with section 4.15 of the EP&A Act, Council is required to consider and implement Crime Prevention Through Environmental Design ( CPTED ) principles when assessing development applications and consultation on crime prevention with the District meets this requirement.
+L I